vpelss/Emogics_Tarot_Script_WP/README.md

 If you have seven records with the same itemnumber, the script will chose one by random to use in the in the shuffled database.
 I use it so you can have upright, or upside down cards and matching reading text.

-Note: You can add your own database fields/columns.
-These new fields can easily be displayed on your custom created spreads.
+Note: You can add your own database columns.
+These new columns can easily be displayed on your custom created spreads.
 See Shortcodes.
 Our script is designed for you to do that!

-You may also note that [first_name] placed in the database will be replaced by the First Name given field if filled out by the visitor.
+You may also note that [first_name] placed in the database will be replaced by the First Name input if filled out by the visitor.

 ## Spreads